 It is okay for you to wriggle your toes and fingers while meditating.

 However, you should never unclasp your hands or keep your legs straight as it will break the flow of energy circulating in your body.

 If you feel numbness in your legs, you can straighten your legs but keep them crossed at the ankles.

 You can join their meetup group here: https://www.meetup.com/breathmeditation/

 Do you live in Singapore?

-Feel free to get in touch with me @ +65 9054 2995 through whatsapp and we can go together for the monthly session on Sundays.
+Feel free to get in touch with me using my contact form.
+We can go together for the monthly sessions on Sundays.

 See you soon!